AtomicSponge/ppms/README.md

 ## Parts

-parts.py
+The file __parts.py__ contains a series of classes used to implement the functionality of a synthesizer.

+### Algorithms
+Algorithms for use throughout __ppms__.
+Implemented in the __ppms_algs__ class.

 ### Oscillators
-Generates a waveform based on the following types:
+Generates waveforms based on the following types:
  - sawtooth /|
  - triangle /\
  - square |_|
  - sine ~

+These are implemented in the __oscillator__ class.
 You can select which waveform is generated using MIDI program change.

 ### Patchboard

+Loads modules listed in settings and stores for processing.
+Implemented in the __patchboard__ class.
+When a note is played, the data is passed through each loaded module in order.

 ### Synth Modules

+Processes the note data.
+This allows implementation of effect processors.
+An abstract base class __synthmod__ is used to create a new module.
+See the section on *Modules* for more information.

 ### Mod Wheel

+An abstract base class __mod_control__ that *Synth Module* classes can extend to allow reading from a mod wheel on a keyboard.

 -----